DontEatThemCookies/HQ9/PythonHQ9+/PythonHQ9++/pyhq9plusplus-readme.md

 P = ++
 ```

-Operations are executed based on the order of the original initialism: H, Q, 9, + (in this case, P+ and 2+)
+Operations are executed based on the order of the original initialism: H, Q, 9, + and ++ (++ is P due to limitations)
 For example, a file with the following input:
 ```
 HQ+HP